AdobeDocs/campaign-web.en/help/v8/audience/manage-services.md

 1. You can also select the default subscription and unsubscription landing pages associated with this service.

+    >[!AVAILABILITY]
+    >
+    >This capability is in Limited Availability (LA).
+It is restricted to customers migrating **from Adobe Campaign Standard to Adobe Campaign v8**, and cannot be deployed on any other environment.

     ![](assets/service-create-default-lp.png){zoomable="yes"}

     Once done, when [inserting a link](../email/message-tracking.md) in an email, select **[!UICONTROL Subscription link]** or **[!UICONTROL Unsubscription link]**.
-Upon clicking that link, users will be directed to the subscription or unsubscription landing page referenced in the service. <!--After submitting the form, they will be subscribed to / unsubscribed from the service.-->
+Upon clicking that link, users will be directed to the subscription or unsubscription landing page referenced in the service.

     ![](assets/service-create-default-lp-link.png){zoomable="yes"}